Install NGINX server

 NGINX is a popular web server and is responsible for hosting some of the largest and highest-traffic sites on the internet.
 It’s more resource-friendly than Apache in most cases, and can be used as a web server or reverse proxy.

-In a production setting, use a proxy server for greater security and performance of Mattermost.
+In a production setting, we recommend using a proxy server for greater security and performance of Mattermost.

 sudo apt update